Avoid these activities with your new retriever puppy to reduce issues later

 Here are a few puppy behaviors that left unaddressed can cause problems for your duck or gun dog down the line:

-jumping (on you or furniture)
+- jumping (on people or furniture)

 Let’s discuss each of these in more detail.